Keriri Island, Queensland: Education

 Our Lady of the Sacred Heart School is a private primary (Prep–3) campus at Lot 11 Church Street of Our Lady of the Sacred Heart School headquartered at Thursday Island.
 Older children take the daily ferry to Thursday Island to attend the main school there.

 There are no government schools on Keriri Island.
-However, there are government primary and secondary schools on neighbouring Thursday Island.
+However, Tagai State College (Early Childhood to Year 12) is on neighbouring Thursday Island.